 A manufacturing company located in Delhi had about 50 workers on site in the production department.
 All the manufacturing activities took place on the site day and night.
-Once, a fire caused due to short circuit in the electric board burnt three workers.
+Once, a fire caused by a short circuit in the electric board burnt three workers.
 They were immediately rushed to the hospital.
 All three workers were treated by a medical practitioner for the burns and bruises and were discharged after seven days of hospitalization.

 The manufacturing company had purchased a worker compensation policy.
 They immediately approached the insurance company, and a surveyor was sent for investigation.
 The surveyor noted the following facts:

-- Injury/ burns to the workers were caused on site due to the fire caused by short-circuit in the electric board.
+- Injury/ burns to the workers were caused on site due to the fire caused by a short-circuit in the electric board.

 - The workers were treated for their burns, and proper tests were carried out related to the same injury.

-A twist, in this case, would be:
+A twist, in this case, would have been: